Chestertown Armory

-The Sergeant First Class John H. Newnam Armory, also known as the Chestertown Armory, is a historic National Guard armory built in 1931 and located in Chestertown, Kent County, Maryland, United States.
-From 1933 until 2005 it housed various formations from the Maryland Army National Guard.
-It also was the home of sporting and community events during this time.
+The Sergeant First Class John H. Newnam Armory, also known as the Chestertown Armory, is a former National Guard armory built in 1931 and located in Chestertown, Kent County, Maryland, United States.
+From 1932 until 2005 it housed various formations from the Maryland Army National Guard.
+It also was the home of sporting and community events.

 After the 115th Infantry Regiment was merged into the 175th Infantry Regiment in 2005, the armory was declared to be surplus by the state of Maryland.
-The Chestertown Armory was transferred to Washington College in 2013.
-Since then, it has stood vacant.
-The college is investigating the possibility of turning it into a bed and breakfast.
+The building was transferred to Washington College in 2013.
+In 2024, the Chestertown Historic District Commission approved the college's plan to partly demolish the armory.
+Chestertown Armory is to be replaced by a hotel and conference center.

 Architecture

 It is a two-story brick structure with a full basement that emulates a medieval fortification.
 The front facade features an entryway flanked by simple two-story towers, which are topped by small square stone panels.